Unless the context otherwise requires:

 New Quadrant Partners Limited

-is a company incorporated in England & Wales, Company No. 07179875 and registered office at 22 Chancery Lane, London, WC2A 1LS (“ NQP”) and regulated by the Solicitors’ Regulation Authority under number 537866.
+is a company incorporated in England & Wales, Company No. 07179875 and registered office at Holborn Gate, 330 High Holborn, London, WC1V 7PP(“ NQP”) and regulated by the Solicitors’ Regulation Authority under number 537866.

 2.1.
 These terms will apply to our work for you except to the extent that we agree, or have agreed, different terms with you.
 They should be read in conjunction with the accompanying letter setting out the terms of our engagement.

 2.2.
 Unless otherwise agreed, we will not be responsible for advising you on non-legal matters, and you will be responsible for deciding whether documents or advice prepared or reviewed by us meet your commercial objectives.
 We will not advise on the appropriateness of any commercial or strategic decision taken by you.

 2.3.
 Unless you request otherwise, we will keep you regularly informed of issues as they arise, options available, the actions taken and the progress achieved, the likely timescales for each stage of the matter and any important changes to these.
 We will also let you know when action is required by you.
 We will endeavour to explain all aspects to you clearly and to communicate with you in plain language.